RedisLabsModules/RLTest/README.md

   --dualTLS             Initialize both TLS and non-TLS ports for all shards.
                         The non-TLS ports will be the TLS ports + 1500.
                         Only effective when TLS is active (see `useTLS`).
+                        (default: False)
+  --tlsCluster          Enable TLS for cluster communication.
+Only effective
+                        when TLS is active (see `useTLS`) and when running in cluster mode. (default: True)

 ```